fedehsq/fedehsq/README.md

 ## Hi there <img src="https://github.com/fedehsq/fedehsq/blob/main/images/hi.gif" width="30px">
 I love coding and to develop software, in particular mobile app.
-I'm from Italy, living in Carrara and currently studying Cybesecurity at University of Pisa.
+I'm from Italy, graduated in Computer Science and in M.Sc.
+Cybersecurity at the University of Pisa.

 ## Online projects
 * If you are a UniPi student, you could download my app!